 - Sharing—What will end users (or applications) need to do with the imagery: visualization or analysis?
 Is it enough to serve tile cache, or will users need dynamic image services to do on-the-fly processing or perform analytics?

-- Perform analytics—Will you want to analyze your data using distributed cloud-based raster analytics?
-You may want to share the results of analysis rather than the original data.
+- Perform analytics—Will you want to analyze your data using ArcGIS Pro, use distributed cloud-based raster analytics, or have no need to set up any infrastructure?

-- Access control—Are you accessing the final product through ArcGIS Online or your own ArcGIS Enterprise portal?
+- Access control—Are you accessing the final product through ArcGIS Online, your own ArcGIS Enterprise portal, a virtual Pro machine, or using dedicated imagery servers?
 Will the imagery be used internally, requiring secure access, or be available publicly?

 Processing, including serving data or any analytics, should happen in the same infrastructure where the images are stored; otherwise, the large data transfer will be slow and could incur a high egress cost.